If the answer to your question is not on this page, please contact our customer service on 1300 72 88 22.

-In order to reduce any delays, please send in all the documentation mentioned on the claim form for your type of claim.
-If you cannot provide something, please explain this clearly on your claim form or give our office a call so we can let you know if there is something else you could send instead.
+In order to reduce any delays, please send all the documentation mentioned in the Online Claims portal for your type of claim.
+If you cannot provide something, please explain this clearly on your claim form.

 Our policies have specific item limits that apply to any type of luggage claim.
 While you can claim up to the Luggage section limit for multiple items that have been lost, stolen or damaged, each individual, pair or set of items (such as a set of golf clubs vs. each individual club) will have a limit as well.
 This amount varies between items and policies so you should check the PDS for your policy find out the exact limits that apply to your items.